What is Sidestream Filtration?

 Sidestream filtration, as the name suggests, refers to the partial filtering of liquid in a system.
 In cooling water systems, sidestream filtration is generally sized on 5-10% of the total cooling tower water flow rate.

 Recirculating cooling water systems often experience sludge and solid build-up.
 Through constant particle removal, the water and system can be kept clean.
 This method is cost-effective for high flow systems.

 Side stream filtration can benefit your cooling system through:

-• Reduced corrosion, fouling, scaling, microbiological growth rates
+• Reducing corrosion, fouling, scaling, microbiological growth rates

 Partial filtration of the cooling system’s flow significantly improves water quality.
-This also prevents severe build-up that can lead to premature system failure and greatly reduces a system’s chemical consumption.
+It also prevents severe build-up, that can lead to premature system failure, and greatly reduces a system’s chemical consumption.

 Fouling cooling systems can slow production.
 Five seconds in delay can compound by the number of moulding machines a plant may have.
 Reduced rates of corrosion and other treatment concerns optimises system performance.